Clarence Thomas Supreme Court nomination: Reception

-First hearing
+Judiciary Committee review

+Hearings

 Public confirmation hearings on the Thomas nomination began on September 10, 1991, and lasted for ten days.
 The senators' focus as they questioned Thomas and an array of witnesses for and against the nomination was on Thomas's legal views, as expressed in his speeches, writings, and the decisions he had handed down as a federal appeals court judge.

 Under questioning, Thomas repeatedly asserted that he had not formulated a position on Roe v.
 Wade, or had any conversations with anyone regarding the issue.

 At one point in the beginning of the proceedings, Senate Judiciary Committee chairman Joe Biden asked Thomas if he believed the Constitution granted any sort of property rights to individuals as described in Richard Epstein's book Takings: Private Property and the Power of Eminent Domain, which had been published by Harvard University Press in 1985.
 Biden held the book up for Thomas to see and denounced its contents.
 In his book, Epstein argues that the government should be regarded with the same respect as any other private entity in a property dispute.
 The Cato Institute later paraphrased Biden's general line of questioning in the hearing as, "Are you now or have you ever been a libertarian?"